 What do bakeries based on five bottom lines look like?
 They’re people-friendly environments in state-of-the-art facilities that make top-quality bars!
 Our bakeries have onsite learning centers that offer ongoing educational programs, from sustainability to ESL to best practices for baking.
-Hundreds of our employees commute in fuel-efficient hybrid and electric cars purchased through Clif Bar’s Cool Commute sustainability program.
-And, because Clif Bar is family and employee owned, all employees* will have an ownership stake in our company through Clif’s Employee Stock Ownership Plan.
+And hundreds of our employees commute in fuel-efficient hybrid and electric cars purchased through Clif Bar’s Cool Commute sustainability program.

 Clif Bar’s award-winning Twin Falls bakery has been heralded nationally for its “green” design.
 On-demand conveyors, LED lighting, a reflective roof and water source heat pump help the bakery use about 20% less energy than most conventional bakeries.
 It’s also the only bakery or manufacturing facility in the U.S. that intentionally included biophilic design from the start, so people inside could feel connected with nature outside.
 How’s it work?
 Think 200+ windows, vaulted skylights, light-directing solatubes, and huge glass sliding doors that link an auditorium to an outdoor events space.